 In October 2023, Dr. Razouki joined Deerfield Management in New York as an Operating Partner.
 Launched in 1994, Deerfield is an investment firm dedicated to advancing healthcare through information, investment, and philanthropy — all toward the end goal of cures for disease, improved quality of life, and reduced cost of care.
 As of December 2022, the firm manages more than $13.5 billion in assets.
 Providing value beyond capital, Deerfield generally maintains a combined portfolio of more than 200 private and public investments across the life science, medical device, diagnostic, digital health and health service industries at all stages of evolution from start-up to mature company

 As an angel investor, Dr. Razouki has invested in multiple Seed, Series A and yCombinator startups alongside legendary investors including Mark Cuban, Peter Sands, Dr. Mehmet Oz, Gilles Martin, Tim Jackson, Paul Wilmott, Andrew Brode, David Buttress, Guillaume Amblard, Dr. Oliver Ullrich, Bradley Tusk, Jordon Nof, and Malik Si-Hassen.

-Dr. Razouki is a passionate member and supporter of Qadsia Sports Club, where he was the former Captain of the Kuwaiti National Swimming Team winning 167 gold medals and breaking 17 individual and medley records across various national, regional and international competitions.
-He currently enjoys aviation and equestrian sports during the winter and kitesurfing during the summer.
+Dr. Razouki is a passionate member and supporter of Qadsia Sports Club, where he was the former Captain of the Qadsia Swimming Team in addition to Captaining the Kuwaiti National Swimming Team; winning 167 gold medals and breaking 17 individual and medley records across various national, regional and international competitions.
+He currently enjoys aviation and equestrian sports during the winter and kitesurfing and wakeboarding during the summer.

 Books Published by Dr. Mussaad M. Al-Razouki: